BenFredj-Mehdi/Stroke-Prediction/README.md

 This small demo shows a static frontend (HTML/CSS/JS) that submits patient data to a local FastAPI prediction server.
 The backend loads a Keras model (.h5) and a pre-fitted scaler (.pkl) and returns a probability and predicted label.
 The UI includes helpful diagnostics, a server health check, and a fun intro audio player.

-> IMPORTANT: This repository is a demo / hackathon project.
-It is **not** medical software and must not be used for real clinical decisions.

 ---

 ## Contents